what is interoception

 • going for a walk

-They can memorize these coping strategies just fine, but it is very hard when it comes time to use these coping skills in the moment.
+They can memorize these regulation or coping strategies just fine, but it is very hard for them to use these regulation strategies in the moment.
+This is not a purposeful choice or an act of defiance!
+Rather it is a mismatch in support—a key component is missing (interoception!).

 A frequently asked question that I hear from many people is: can interoception be improved?
-Can you enhance your interoceptive awareness so that your inner experience is clear, and your body signals provide you with reliable information?
+Can you enhance your interoceptive awareness so that the inner experience is clear, and body signals provide reliable information?

 One of the most well-established methods of improving interoceptive awareness is something called mindfulness.
 Many people are familiar with this word—it just means being able to pay attention to the present moment in a specific way.
 And when we talk about mindfulness, and interoception specifically, it is paying attention to your body in a certain way.